 A child or young person has special educational needs if he or she has a learning difficulty or disability which calls for special educational provision to be made for him or her.
 A learning difficulty or disability is a significantly greater difficulty in learning than the majority of others of the same age.
 Special educational provision means educational or training provision that is additional to, or different from, that made generally for others of the same age in a mainstream setting in England.
 Health care provision or social care provision which educates or trains a child or young person is to be treated as special educational provision.
-Code of Practice 2014 offered additional support, through small group or 1:1 activities, in order to boost their skills level and confidence.
+Code of Practice 2014

 We recognise that some of our pupils will show levels of progress and attainment which may fall below that of their peers for other reasons than having SEND; due to English as an Additional Language (EAL), social disadvantage, high levels of mobility or poor attendance.
-At Upper Beeding such pupils will access intervention to help them to 'close the gap' with their peers.
-They may be
+At UBPS, such pupils will access intervention to help them to 'close the gap' with their peers.
+They may be offered additional support, through small group or 1:1 activities, in order to boost their skills level and confidence, but they will not necessarily be added to the SEN register if needs are met within class provision.